 Sea Lions in the Workplace

-As entrepreneurs with high levels of self-esteem, sea lions confidently plunge into risky business ventures.
-This confidence is not always warranted however, and they often find themselves in both financial and social trouble.
-Luckily, their natural buoyancy always helps them keep their head above water.
+An aggressive streak serves sea lions well in jobs that require physical and emotional strength, and they are a good fit for careers as police officers, air traffic controllers, paramedics or lifeguards.
+As entrepreneurs with high levels of self-esteem, sea lions confidently plunge into risky business ventures but this confidence is not always warranted.
+All too often they find themselves in both financial and social trouble although their natural buoyancy always helps them keep their head above water.

 Sea Lions in the Wild

 Sea lions are one of the few land mammals that have returned to the sea to eke out a living.
 Supremely well adapted for life in a rocky, unpredictable environment, they have even evolved "rubber" ribs made from soft cartilage to protect them when swimming around rocks in high seas.

 Like their dolphin companions, sea lions have developed a rudimentary sonar system but their eyesight is the preferred hunting tool.
 It is the California sea lion that is commonly seen performing in circuses and animal parks, and the creature's intelligence and social expertise make it a perennial crowd favorite.